-During the period January 1, 2022 to July 7, 2022, the company was entitled, subject to compliance with applicable corporate and securities laws, to purchase for cancellation subordinate voting shares at prevailing market prices under the terms of its normal course issuer bid and in accordance with the rules and policies of the TSX.
-On July 7, 2022, the company's normal course issuer bid expired.

-There was no share purchase activity during the first three months of 2023.
-During the first three months of 2022, under the terms of its normal course issuer bid, the company purchased for cancellation 65,882 subordinate voting shares for a net cost of \$223 and \$313 was recorded as a benefit in retained earnings.
+As of June 23, 2023, the company is entitled, subject to compliance with applicable corporate and securities laws, to purchase for cancellation subordinate voting shares at prevailing market prices under the terms of its normal course issuer bid and in accordance with the rules and policies of the TSX.
+During the first six months of 2023, under the terms of its normal course issuer bid, the company purchased for cancellation 6,601 subordinate voting shares (2022 - 88,776 subordinate voting shares) for a net cost of \$19 (2022 - \$305) and \$34 (2022 - \$417) was recorded as a benefit in retained earnings.